Cofunction Series

 $$ \sin(x) = \sin(0) + \cos(0) x - \frac{1}{2!}\sin(0) x^2 - \frac{1}{3!}\cos(0) x^3 + \cdots $$

-Here we see that the sine function is to first order linear in its argument—applicable when $x\ll 1$, which we knew from geometric argument, above, is now reflected in the Taylor series, which has more terms of precision built-in.
+Here we see that the sine function is to first order linear in its argument—applicable when its argument is much less than one, $x\ll 1$, which we knew from geometric argument, above, and is now reflected in the arbitrarily accurate, Taylor series, having more terms of precision and extent.

 $$ \cos(x) = \cos(0) - \sin(0) x - \frac{1}{2!}\cos(0) x^2 + \frac{1}{3!}\sin(0) x^3 + \cdots $$